EPFL-SwEnt-2024-LaStartUp/prd/template/3-analysis.md

 functionality.
 However, there are several applications that offer functionalities similar to the TripTracker application, but none of them integrates all these features in one place.

-First, **Google Maps** allows users to find walking paths between two points and can highlight
+First, **Google Maps** enables users to find walking routes between two points and highlights points of interest.
-points of interest.
-However the walking paths are usually straight forward and not necessarily pleasant as they might be next to heavy traffic roads.
+However, these routes are often designed to be the fastest to get to the desired point, which may result in paths that are not the most enjoyable, as they might pass alongside busy traffic roads.

 **TripAdvisor** enables users to find relevant places to visit in a city, but this is not the primary focus of the application.
 Moreover, it does not offer the ability to find walking itineraries